juanplldev/HomeServer/README.md

 ## Getting Started

 ### IP Adress
-You will need to know your PC IP adress to access from your local Wi-Fi network.
+You will need to know your PC IP address to access from your local Wi-Fi network.

 ### Environment Variables
 Add the following environment variables to your .env file.